George Ellis (poet)

-George Ellis FSA (19 December 1753 – 10 April 1815) was a Jamaican-born English antiquary, satirical poet and Member of Parliament.
+George Ellis FSA (19 December 1753 – 10 April 1815) was an English antiquary, satirical poet and Member of Parliament.
 He is best known for his Specimens of the Early English Poets and Specimens of Early English Metrical Romances, which played an influential part in acquainting the general reading public with Middle English poetry.

 Early life

 George Ellis was born in Jamaica on 19 December 1753, the posthumous son of a sugar-planter.
 His grandfather, also called George Ellis, was Chief Justice of Jamaica, and Edward Long, author of The History of Jamaica, was a maternal uncle.

 His full name was George Rose Ellis.

 He was brought to England in 1755, and according to the ODNB educated at Westminster School and Trinity College, Cambridge.

 He soon made a name for himself in Whig society as a young man of wit, charm and literary talent.
 Ellis published two volumes of light verse, Bath; Its Beauties and Amusements (1777) and Poetical Tales of Gregory Gander (1778), which gained great popularity not just in the English beau monde but even at Versailles, where Horace Walpole noted that Ellis was "a favourite".
 He went on to contribute to the anti-Pitt satirical work, The Rolliad (1784–85).

 Ellis bought The Cedars, a prominent house in Sunninghill, Berkshire from the politician John Yorke.